jsrn/jsrn.github.io/your_first_developer_job.md

 ---
 layout: page
-title: Your First Developer Job
+title: Your first developer job
 description: How to make the most of your first few weeks as a professional software developer.
 ---

-# Your First Developer Job

 [Welcome](#welcome)  \
 [Setting Expectations](#expectations)  \